Government Efficiency

 -

-The proposal pairs zero-based budgeting and an independent Efficiency Commission with real-time AI-driven fraud prevention, strict procurement accountability, and a False Claims Act that turns every insider into a potential fraud hunter-aligning private incentives with the public interest.
+The proposal pairs zero-based budgeting and an independent Efficiency Commission with real-time AI-driven fraud prevention, strict procurement accountability, a False Claims Act that turns every insider into a potential fraud hunter, and a statutorily-lean executive structure with a hard cap on cabinet-level portfolios and mandatory periodic reauthorisation - aligning private incentives with the public interest at every layer.

 π Zero-Based Budgeting & Independent Efficiency Commission